purpleteam-labs/purpleteam/README.md

 # ✖  critical   [apiDecoratingAdapter] orchestrator is down, or an incorrect URL has been specified in the CLI config.
 ```

-### Run the purpleteam CLI directly - with `test` options
+### Run the PurpleTeam CLI directly - with `test` options

-Run the purpleteam CLI directly but you want to see the help options for the `test` command:
+Run the _PurpleTeam_ CLI directly but you want to see the help options for the `test` command:

 ```shell
 npm run purpleteam test -- --help